JAB-dev/deepwiki-ext/README.md

 # GitHub Deepwiki Button

 ## Overview
-The GitHub Deepwiki Button is a Chrome extension/Userscript that adds a 'deepwiki' button to GitHub repository pages.
+The GitHub Deepwiki Button is a Chrome extension/Userscript that adds a 'Ask Deepwiki' button to GitHub repository pages.
 This button allows users to quickly access the corresponding deepwiki page for the repository they are viewing.

 ## Features
-- Adds a 'deepwiki' button to GitHub repository pages.
+- Adds an 'Ask Deepwiki' button to GitHub repository pages.
 - Opens the corresponding deepwiki page in a new tab.
 - Compatible with some of GitHub's dynamic content updates.